opensupporter/osdi-docs/record_canvass.md

 The Record Attendance Helper is a helper endpoint to aid in the creation of [Canvass](canvasses.html), [Answer](answers.html), [Tagging](taggings.html), and [Item (list membership)](items.html) resources via POST.
 It provides a quick and easy way to create a canvass as well as all the data collected during that canvass, eliminating the need for multiple POST operations to store that information.

+In addition, you can indicate to the server whether to trigger additional actions, such as an autoresponse email sent back to the person who took action.

 The Record Canvass Helper assumes that the person who was canvassed (the "target") already exists in the system.

 The response to a Record Canvass Helper POST is the full representation of the Canvass.